senseexcel/senseexcel/README.md

 To Define a new Altered State:

-1. Open the Sense Excel Selection tool by pressing the Selection Tool button in the "SENSE" Ribbon and pressing the Universal Selector button.
-The icon is a Squre with an arrow thru it on the right side of the "SENSE" selection tool.
+1. Open the Sense Excel Selection tool by pressing the Selection Tool button in the Sense Excel Ribbon and pressing the Global Selector button (a Square icon with an arrow thru it on the right side of the Sense Excel Selection tool).
 2. Choose the Dimension and Field Values you want to filter and make your filter selections within them.
 3. Drop Down the Altered States box on the top right of the screen.
 4. Press the "..." icon